Chiao Chien

-Chiao Chien (喬健 (Qiáo Jiàn); February 6, 1935 – October 8, 2018) was a Taiwanese anthropologist and ethnologist who was influential in the Chinese-speaking world.

-He served as an associate professor of anthropology at Indiana University Bloomington, was instrumental in founding the Department of Anthropology at the Chinese University of Hong Kong (CUHK) in 1980, and later established the Graduate Institute of Ethnic Relations and Cultures at National Dong Hwa University (NDHU) in Taiwan in 1995.
+Chiao Chien (喬健 (Qiáo Jiàn); February 6, 1935 – October 8, 2018) was a Taiwanese anthropologist and ethnologist.
+He was a professor of anthropology at Indiana University Bloomington and was instrumental in founding the Department of Anthropology at the Chinese University of Hong Kong (CUHK) in 1980, and later established the Graduate Institute of Ethnic Relations and Cultures at National Dong Hwa University (NDHU) in Taiwan in 1995.

 Chiao was regarded as a leading figure in Chinese anthropology and was honored as a "National Chair Professorships" in Taiwan as well as with "Lifetime Achievement Award in Anthropology" in China.

 Early life and education

 Chiao was born in 1935 to a prominent family originally from Shanxi province in mainland China.
 He spent his early years in China and Taiwan, attending high school in Taipei.
 In 1954, he enrolled at National Taiwan University (NTU) as a history major but switched to the new Department of Anthropology in his second year.
 At one point he was the only student in his anthropology cohort, studying under renowned scholars such as Li Ji and Ling Chun-sheng.

 Chiao earned his B.A. in archaeology and anthropology from NTU in 1958 and an M.A. in anthropology in 1961.
 He then pursued doctoral studies in the United States, and in 1969 he obtained a Ph.D. in anthropology from Cornell University.
 His doctoral research included fieldwork among the Navajo people, reflecting his enduring interest in indigenous cultures.